gaois/Tearma/TearmaWeb/wwwroot/cabhair/cuardach-casta.en.md

 If your search yields no result, you may have selected criteria that are too narrow.
 In that case, it is worth looking back on your criteria and broadening them in some way.

-# Wildcards in advanced search
+# Wildcards in Advanced Search

 A clever way to make your Advanced Search more flexible is to use wildcards in the 'Foclaíocht/Wording' box.
 A wildcard is a symbol which stands for one or more unspecified characters.
 These are the available wildcards: